 Feb.
 19, 2017

 At this point, the word “influencer” clearly has more than one meaning.
-I read through the article and this is what I think: What Bloomberg journalist Max Chafkin wrote about and made himself a guinea pig for revolves around the aesthetics-focused, Instagram-centric “influencer.”
+What Bloomberg.com journalist Max Chafkin wrote about and made himself a guinea pig for revolves around the aesthetics-focused, Instagram-centric “influencer.”

 60 Minutes also did a segment on influencers, focusing on the vlogger-Viner-type-of-influencer.
 You can watch that here.